alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a good afternoon.
 I enjoyed working on something new and simple.

 **Link(s) to work**: [Commit of today](https://github.com/alex-gamero/Memora/commit/c2b81eee7f8a5ac018af32c37c2d743b19087585)

+### Day 48: August 07, Thursday

+**Today's Progress**: Today, I had to present the Memora project in class, with some classmates.

+**Thoughts**: My colleagues also helped me make some improvements to the code by adding database functionality.
+It's incredible now.